 Internship finders aren’t the best way to get hired.

-Here’s how to get an internship at job fairs, according to the experts at UC Berkeley:
+Here’s how to get an internship at job fairs, according to the career services experts at UC Berkeley:

 - Come prepared.
 Bring lots of copies of your resume.
 Research openings on your school’s career fair page.
+Learn as much as you can about your potential employer.
+Study the job description.
 Dress well.
 Prep an elevator speech to cover all the bases fast.